Summer Session Frequently Asked Questions

 18. What campus and student services will be available during Summer Session?

-19. Can I take an online class if I do not plan to be in the Fresno area during Summer Session?
+19. May I take an online class if I do not plan to be in the Fresno area during Summer Session?

 Possibly.
-Before registering, contact the instructor to make sure there are no activities (e.g. orientations, meetings, field trips, midterms, or finals) that require your presence.
-If there are, you may ask the instructor if they are willing to make an exception, but it is your responsibility to meet all class requirements as defined by the instructor.
+Before registering, please contact the instructor to make sure there are no activities (e.g. orientations, meetings, field trips, exams, etc.) that require your physical presence.
+If there are, you may ask the instructor if they are willing to make exceptions.
+However, it is ultimately your responsibility to meet all class requirements as defined by the instructor.